 As an admissions consultant and advocate, his confidence-building and enthusiastic approach is customized to individual needs and values.
 Omar provides honest feedback, helps focus on strengths and contextualize weaknesses, and supports his students in achieving their personal goals.
 He takes great pride in the success of his students, the vast majority of whom have been fortunate to be placed in elite programs of their choice.

-Omar also graduated from Harvard Divinity School with an MTS in Philosophy of Religion, and from Harvard Medical School with an MD (with honors) with scholarly concentrations in Medical Ethics.
-At Harvard Medical School, where he was also a member of the Oliver Wendell Holmes Society, he received the Michael Crichton Fellowship in Medical Anthropology from the Department of Social Medicine, the Louis E. Kirstein Research Fellowship from the Division of Medical Ethics, the Donald J. Cohen Fellowship in Child Psychiatry at Massachusetts General Hospital, and the Richard C. Cabot Prize in the History of Medicine.
-He pursued postdoctoral research in the Department of Psychology at Harvard in the laboratory of Steven Pinker, and clinical training in the Department of Psychiatry and Human Behavior at Brown University, where he received the first place prize for residents at Mind/Brain Research Day.
+Omar graduated from Harvard Divinity School (full tuition merit scholarship) with an M.T.S., and from Harvard Medical School with an M.D. (with honors) with scholarly concentration in Medical Ethics.
+At Harvard Medical School, he was a member of the Oliver Wendell Holmes Society, received the Michael Crichton Fellowship in Medical Anthropology, the Louis E. Kirstein Research Fellowship from the Division of Medical Ethics, the Donald J. Cohen Fellowship in Child Psychiatry at Massachusetts General Hospital, and the Richard C. Cabot Prize in the History of Medicine/Medical Education.

-At Harvard and Brown, Omar has taught in the Departments of Biology, Neuroscience, Anthropology, Psychology, Political Science, and Religion, and he has received a number of awards for his teaching and mentoring, including receiving five times a Certificate of Distinction in Teaching from the Derek Bok Center for Teaching and Learning at Harvard University.
+For over 15 years, at Harvard and Brown, Omar has taught across many disciplines, including in the Departments/Schools of Biology, Neuroscience, Medicine, Global Health and Social Medicine, Anthropology, Psychology, Law, Political Science, and Religion, and he has received a number of awards for his teaching and mentoring, including receiving five times a Certificate of Distinction in Teaching from the Derek Bok Center for Teaching and Learning at Harvard University.

-He has been supported by a number of awards, grants and fellowships, including from Americorps, the Jack Kent Cooke Foundation, Nancy Lurie Marks Foundation, Tylenol Foundation, National Institutes of Health, National Institute of Allergy and Infectious Diseases, Howard Hughes Medical Institute, Harvard Pluralism Project, Harvard Mind/Brain/Behavior Interfaculty Initiative, John Templeton Foundation, and USA Today.
+He has been supported by a number of awards, grants and fellowships, including from Americorps, the National Institutes of Health Fogarty International Center, National Institute of Allergy and Infectious Diseases, Jack Kent Cooke Foundation, Nancy Lurie Marks Foundation, Tylenol Foundation, Howard Hughes Medical Institute, Harvard Pluralism Project, John Templeton Foundation, USA Today, Harvard Mind/Brain/Behavior Interfaculty Initiative.

-Omar has co-authored and co-edited two books published by UNESCO (Psychiatric Ethics and the Rights of Persons with Mental Disabilities in Institutions and the Community; The Ethics of Pharmaceutical Industry Influence in Medicine), and he has published in top scholarly journals, including the Journal of the American Medical Association (JAMA) and the American Journal of Psychiatry, as well as popular articles, such as for Scientific American, Wired Magazine, and The New Republic.
+Omar has co-authored and co-edited two books published by the United Nations Educational, Scientific and Cultural Organization (UNESCO) (Psychiatric Ethics and the Rights of Persons with Mental Disabilities in Institutions and the Community; The Ethics of Pharmaceutical Industry Influence in Medicine), and he has published over 30 scholarly articles, including in top scholarly journals such as the Journal of the American Medical Association (JAMA) and the Journal of Personality and Social Psychology (JPSP), as well as popular articles for Scientific American, Wired Magazine, and The New Republic.
 He has was selected to participate in the Aspen Institute Health Forum and the Yale Global Leaders Summit.